-The Middle Country Public Library will be entering Phase III on July 8, 2020.
-The Centereach and Selden buildings will be open to the public with limited capacity and services.
+The Middle Country Public Library entered Phase III on July 8, 2020.
+The Centereach and Selden buildings are open to the public with limited capacity and services.
 Curbside assistance, virtual programs and virtual one-on-one appointments will continue during Phase III.

 The following services will be provided:

 We are taking a number of precautions to prioritize the health and safety of our staff and patrons.
 We are quarantining returned items for 5 days, providing proper personal protection equipment and implementing guidelines and recommendations from our local health officials and the CDC.
 While in the library, all patrons over the ages of 2 must wear masks and practice social distancing.

 Although the Library will be operating differently during this time, we are committed to providing our community with the best customer service.
 We thank you for your patience, cooperation and ongoing support.
 We look forward to welcoming you back!

 What hours will the library be open during Phase III?

 The library will be resuming its regular hours and will be open Monday-Friday 9:30am-9:00pm and Saturday 9:30-5:00pm.